-One of the wonderful things that is hard to beat is having fresh bread out of the oven.
-The smell of the baking that lingers around is just heavenly and I have yet to meet a person who dislike that aroma.
+One of the wonderful things that are hard to beat is having fresh bread out of the oven.
+The smell of the baking that lingers around is just heavenly and I have yet to meet a person who dislikes that aroma.

 It was like being inside a cozy bake shop on a cold winter day.
 It was like heaven.

 The past days, we were having gloomy and rainy weather in our city.
 It was ironic that it was cold again right after the day summer officially started.
 Because of that, I got inspired to bake something cozy and something comforting like these chocolate walnut bread.

 I have never really tried putting walnuts in any of my baking, but after this, I think I am gonna have to buy a bag of walnuts to incorporate it into my ingredients more.
 Maybe make something as scrumptious as this or this.
 Can’t go wrong with the lovely crunch of walnuts.

 Nuts provide a great texture to baked goods.
 They contrast soft and fluffy with their mild crunch.
 That way, every bite is interesting.